 Introducing Crafts by Age

 - Start with very basic supplies, like crayons and colored paper for toddlers.
 Get them jumbo crayons that fit into their little hands and help them tear colored paper for some fine motor practice.
+Check out our favorite art & Craft supplies.

 - School going kids can make crafts with more definition and may be interested in creating things that they can play with or give their friends, like bookmarks.
 At this age, they can use scissors and other tools.
 They’re also more in tune with changing seasons and popular holidays.